yahoo/elide/README.md

 ## Development

-If you are contributing to Elide using IDE, such as IntelliJ, make sure to install [Lombok](https://projectlombok.org/) plugin.
+If you are contributing to Elide using an IDE, such as IntelliJ, make sure to install the [Lombok](https://projectlombok.org/) plugin.

-##Tutorials
+## Tutorials
 [Create a JSON API REST Service With Spring Boot and Elide](https://dzone.com/articles/create-a-json-api-rest-service-with-spring-boot-an)

 [Custom Security With a Spring Boot/Elide Json API Server](https://dzone.com/articles/custom-security-with-a-spring-bootelide-json-api-s)